-Open out the bulb holder on the back of the tail lamp completely.
+Open out the lamp support on the back of the tail lamp completely until it engages.

-Push the clamping lever down and push the bulb holder into the retainer until it hits the stop.
+Push the clamping lever down and push the lamp support into the retainer until it engages.

 Perform this procedure for both tail lamps.

 Check the cable and lamp position to make sure these are correctly installed and are securely located.